Create a fretboard diagram for a single chord or a general progression.

 show_tuning

-logical, show tuning of each string.
+logical, show tuning of each string on string axis.

 asp